RedHatRanger/RHCE9Vagrant/rhce-practice-questions/17_timesysnc_yml_(MEDIUM).md

  - Configures the role to use the currently active NTP provider
  - Configure the role to use the time server classroom.lab.example.com
  - Configure the role to enable the iburst parameter

+# For this example we will use our ansible control node to sync up with
 ```

 (scroll down for an answer)